MotiTheWizerd/trader-v1/docs/dynamic_confidence_threshold.md

 ## Overview

-This document explains the two approaches to confidence thresholding in the moving average signal generator: **fixed** and **dynamic** confidence thresholds.
+This document explains the dual-approach confidence thresholding system in the moving average signal generator, which now supports generating both **fixed** and **dynamic** confidence signals simultaneously.
 These thresholds determine when a moving average crossover generates a trading signal based on the strength of the crossover.

+## Key Changes

+- **Dual Signal Generation**: The system now generates both fixed and dynamic confidence signals in a single run
+- **Separate Output Files**: Signals are saved in separate CSV files with `_fixed` and `_dynamic` suffixes
+- **Improved Error Handling**: More robust handling of edge cases and error conditions
+- **Enhanced Logging**: Better visibility into which threshold method was used for each signal

+## Signal Generation Modes

+The system now supports three modes of operation:

+1. **Fixed Confidence Only**: Uses only the fixed threshold approach
+2. **Dynamic Confidence Only**: Uses only the dynamic threshold approach (default)
+3. **Dual Mode**: Generates both fixed and dynamic signals simultaneously

 ## Fixed vs. Dynamic Confidence